exoad/kira/specifications/LanguageSpecifications.md

 @compute_hash
 ```

-**Important Notes:**
+**Intrinsic Limitations:**

--   Intrinsics are compiler-provided and cannot be defined by users
+-   Intrinsics are **compiler-provided and cannot be defined by users**
+-   Users cannot create custom intrinsics - only the compiler can define them
+-   The complete list of available intrinsics is **currently in development** and compiler-specific
 -   The `@` prefix is part of the identifier and distinguishes intrinsics from regular identifiers
 -   Underscores are allowed only in intrinsics, not in ordinary identifiers